websight-io/docs/docs/docs/developers/development/dialogs/index.md

 ![Dialog with "Show required field" checked](dialog-show-hide-3.png)

 ## Default state
-Some components allow defining a default state.
-E.g. checkbox can be checked by default, and select can have the default option.
-It is significant to keep using those components with the same default state used in backend models.
+Some components allow you to define a default state.
+For exmaple, a checkbox can be checked by default, and selecting it can use the default option.
+It is important to keep using those components with the same default state that is used in backend models.

 Example:

 - dialog field definition with h2 selected by default: